Bira/octopus-carnival/_drafts/stormtroopers.md

 The way the historical Nazis worked[^2] was by by creating parallel organizations that would serve as the "inner circle" that held the real power and influence in an area.
-And after a while, when that circle got too influent, they'd create another one and spread that _this_ was there the real chosen ones were.
+The initial motivation for this was often that the original institutions would refuse to "play ball" and commit the atrocities their new bosses wanted.
+And after a while, when that inner circle became too influent, they'd create another one and spread that _this_ was there the real chosen ones were.

 The regular army's no good, all the really loyal badasses join the stormtroopers/brownshirts.
 Then suddenly the brownshirts aren't "it" anymore,